What Is The Difference Between Urethritis And Cystitis

 Urethritis and cystitis are two common urinary tract infections, with similar symptoms but different causes.
 Urethritis is an inflammation of the urethra, the tube that carries urine from the bladder to the outside of the body, and is usually caused by a bacterial infection.
 Symptoms of urethritis include burning or pain when urinating, cloudy or bloody urine, and an urge to urinate more often.

-ALSO READ: Explain The Relationship Between Scarcity And Choice In Economics
+ALSO READ: Relationship Between Vmax And Km

 Cystitis, on the other hand, is an inflammation of the bladder, and is usually caused by a virus or a bacterial infection.
 Symptoms of cystitis include a frequent and urgent need to urinate, pain or burning when urinating, cloudy or bloody urine, and lower abdominal pain.